RevoloerO/vqm-blockchain-journal/Solidity Project/Beginner/Note.md

 To define a function which should not consume any gas and return the response immediatly, we should use view or pure function.
 --
+6.PrimeCheck.sol
+The interesting thing I learnt is Solidity does not support float or double data type which means I could not use the range from 2 -> sqrt(n) to check for prime number.
+Thus, I create for loop from 2 to n/2.
+Basically, the contract in blockchain work around integer numbers.